-“I gravitate toward warm colors,” Dees says.
+“I gravitate toward warm colours,” Dees says.
 “I usually keep it yellow or orange, just to keep it on the side of warmth because that's what the sun evokes.”

-The range of solar colors goes well beyond a simple, classic yellow sun.
-Use a color wheel to decide which warm colors best suit your piece.
-Stick with colors close to each other to properly accent and highlight the colors you use in your sun illustration.
-Choose colors for your sun and background that work well together to ensure they have good contrast.
+The range of solar colours goes well beyond a simple, classic yellow sun.
+Use a colour wheel to decide which warm colours best suit your piece.
+Stick with colours close to each other to properly accent and highlight the colours you use in your sun illustration.
+Choose colours for your sun and background that work well together to ensure that they have good contrast.

-“It’s important for beginning designers to understand color and how it works.
-If you’re going to put an orange on top of a pink, it has to be a dark enough color that the two don’t blend, so it pops off the page,” Dees says.
-If you’re unsure what colors to use, you can use Google or Adobe Stock to find similar images to your daytime or nighttime scene for inspiration.
+“It’s important for beginning designers to understand colour and how it works.
+If you’re going to put an orange on top of a pink, it has to be a dark enough colour that the two don’t blend, so it pops off the page,” Dees says.
+If you’re unsure what colours to use, you can use Google or Adobe Stock to find similar images to your daytime or nighttime scene for inspiration.

 Heat things up with Adobe Fresco.

 Explore the settings of your pixel brush and use Textured to make your sun look more realistic and fully formed.
-With over 1,800 digital brushes, and the option to download more styles (from the Kyle.
-T. Webster collection or import your favorites from Adobe Photoshop), your only limit on what your sun could look like is your imagination.
+With over 1,800 digital brushes and the option to download more styles (from the Kyle.
+T. Webster collection or import your favourites from Adobe Photoshop), your only limit on what your sun could look like is your imagination.

 Find any sun you need.

 Whether you need stock photos to use as reference or icons and illustrations to use in a design project, Adobe Stock is a great place to track down sun illustrations.
 Find inspiration in the stock images or search for templates featuring suns to add to your next project.
 With Adobe Creative Cloud, seamless integration makes it easy to bring images from Adobe Stock into any Adobe app to continue your work.